omeka/classic-enduser/docs/Plugins/EmbedCodes.md

 The [Embed Codes plugin](https://omeka.org/classic/plugins/EmbedCodes/){target=_blank} enables you to share individual Omeka items as an iframe in other webpages and blogs, including Wordpress installations and Omeka Simple Pages.

-## How to Embed Omeka Classic Items in Other Sites
+## Embed Omeka Classic items in other sites

 Once you have [installed and activated](../Admin/Adding_and_Managing_Plugins.md) the plugin, the Embed Code field then appears in the public view of individual items in your website.
 No further configuration is required.